WICG/attribution-reporting-api/AGGREGATE.md

   time.
 All reports that share a privacy budget key should be sent to the aggregation service at the same time (in any order).

 * The `shared_info` will be a serialized JSON object.
-The authenticated data for decryption will consist of this string (encoded as UTF-8) with a constant prefix added for domain separation.
+This exact string is used as authenticated data for decryption, see [below](#encrypted-payload).
 The string therefore must be forwarded to the aggregation service unmodified.
 The reporting origin can parse the string to access the encoded fields.

 Note: if [debugging](https://github.com/WICG/conversion-measurement-api/blob/main/EVENT.md#optional-extended-debugging-reports)